-Global browser security changes
+Global browser security changes have been made

 Southern Cross Health Society takes the security and protection of our members’ data very seriously, and data protection is a critical priority for us.

 We’ll be strengthening our security protocols in line with a global security changes being implemented by major web browser vendors in relation to Transport Layer Security (TLS).

 What you need to do – update your browser now

 If you are unable to access Provider Web, it is because you need to update your browser now.

 Please check all devices at work and at home that may be used for work purposes and update the web browsers used to access Southern Cross services if required as below.